Timpone della Motta: Greek period

+They celebrated large festivals there regularly.

-In the sixth century BC an intensive building program was started at the site leading to the construction of large colonial houses on all the plateaus and the rearrangement of the sanctuary.
+In the sixth century BC an intensive building program was started at the site leading to the construction of large colonial houses on all the plateaux and the rearrangement of the sanctuary.
 The mudbrick Temple V was demolished and a gravel foundation was used to eliminate the height difference of the site of Temple V with the rest of the acropolis.
 A new Temple V made of stone replaced the older temple.
 New stone temples also replaced Temple III and I, which were built on a stone foundation of riverbed cobbles.

+Attic pottery found at the site is from the years in which Sybaris perished, 510 BC, suggesting that Timpone Motta continued after the demise of Sybaris and still imported pottery from Athens.

 The site must have been abandoned when the Bruttians conquered the region at some time in the fourth century BC.
 Centuries later a Byzantine chapel was constructed on top of the foundations of Temple V, but there is no evidence of a settlement existing in this period.

 Identification as Lagaria

 Thousands of hydriskai were found on the acropolis.
 Because there is no natural source of water on the Timpone della Motta, these hydriskai must have been used to carry water up the hill.
 The images of processions seen on the pottery found at the site show women carrying water and Athena is associated with Epeius in mythology.
 Combined with ancient literary evidence this had led to the proposal that the Timpone della Motta was the site of Lagaria.
 An older source places Lagaria much further north however, near Valsinni.